 A move toward small-ship cruising

 Some travelers may find small ships less risky; fewer people mean a lower likelihood of having a case of COVID-19 on board, and, Sheridan points out, smaller ships are able to visit smaller, less crowded ports.
-But even small ships have had problems with coronavirus infections.
+But even small boats have had problems with coronavirus infections.
 Hurtigruten, the Norwegian expedition line, restarted operations in July but had to dock its ship the MS Roald Amundsen when 36 crew members and several passengers tested positive for COVID-19.

 And in Alaska, UnCruise Adventures, which runs small ships on wilderness trips, also had to cancel its maiden voyage of the season, set for an Aug.
-1 departure, when one of its passengers received a positive test result three days into the trip (Alaska requires all out-of-state visitors be tested upon arrival).
+1 departure, when one of its passengers received a positive COVID-19 test result three days into the trip (Alaska requires all out-of-state visitors to be tested upon arrival).
 Follow-up tests of crew and passengers were all negative, but the 36 passengers had to quarantine in Alaska for two days while waiting for results, and the company decided to cancel the year’s remaining cruises.
 It’s currently advocating for wider access to rapid COVID-19 testing.

 Planning way ahead — with flexibility